emiljapelt/scopeland/README.md

 ### Scope

 A collection of statements, by way of a comma-separated array.
 A statement can refer directly to other statements in the scope, which are defined prior to itself.
-When evaluated, the result is the value of the last statement in the scope, or '0' if the scope is empty.

 Examples:
 ```